 The presence of “whales” who wager large amounts in the final seconds before the gates spring open is one of the biggest shortcomings.
 For example, you can buy a win ticket on a horse at 5-1 and watch the odds plunge when late money pours in on your horse.
 When you go to collect, you might only get paid at 3-1.

-Horse betting sites with parimutuel odds in the USA are: TVG, Amwager, NyraBets, Twinspires, Pointsbet and DRF Bets.
+Horse betting sites with parimutuel odds in the USA are TVG, Amwager, NyraBets, and Twinspires.